Why fast food & sleep don’t mix

 - Whole grains – If the restaurant offers a whole grain bun option, ask for that.
 Whole grains will keep you fuller, longer and help increase your serotonin levels, making it easier to sleep – definitely more bang for your buck!

 - Grilled, not fried – If there is a grilled chicken option, choose that over the fried chicken.
-Less grease, less calories, less chance of an upset stomach.
+Less grease, fewer calories, less chance of an upset stomach.

 - Side salad – Just say no to fries!
 Ask if you can get a side salad with your order, instead of the traditional French fries.